 - Bioacoustic simulator;

 - Acoustic, bioacoustic, and listening calibration check of both standard and insert earphones; and

-- Tympanometer.
+- Middle ear analyzer.

-If any equipment fails the end of stand QC check, notify the chief health technologist or MEC manager so that arrangements can be made for repair of the equipment prior to the next stand.
+If any equipment fails the end of stand QC check, notify the health technologist assigned to Audio for the stand or MEC manager so that arrangements can be made for repair of the equipment prior to the next stand.
 Conduct a final environmental noise survey, and enter the results in ISIS as described in Section 2.5.2.